Cooper-Kunz/whats-the-weather/README.md

 A basic example website that uses [GatsbyJS](https://www.gatsbyjs.org/) with [Netlify Functions](https://www.netlify.com/docs/functions/)

-A demo is currently available at [whats-the-local-weather.netlify.com](https://whats-the-local-weather.netlify.com/)
+This website can currently be demoed at [whats-the-local-weather.netlify.com](https://whats-the-local-weather.netlify.com/)

 ### Description